TRACK RULES Updated

 Changes in drivers and sponsors must be reported to pit gate or pit worker at board BEFORE EVENT STARTS.

+The Pit boss is in charge of all cars while in pits.
+Once on track they are under the starter's direction until re-entering the pit.
+Cars entering the pits must proceed directly to their pit stall and not stop in pit driveway, thereby blocking cars in the rear from entering pits or clearing the track.
 A car having mechanical trouble or impeding traffic must move to the pit or infield.
 Any driver who blows an engine or a tire must immediately leave the track surface.

 Tow trucks are for track use only and will not be required to lift cars for tire changes or repairs.
 This is the responsibility of the car's pit crew.